willymcallister/willymcallister.github.io/_articles/three-point-charges.md

 Solving the force with three point charges is basically an exercise in solving triangles.
 There will be two triangles involved,

 * A physical triangle with three charges on the corners.
-* A different triangle of force vectors pushing or pulling on the selected charge.
+* A force triangle of vectors pushing or pulling on the selected charge.

 Sometimes a test question is designed to give you a simple force triangle you can solve in your head, but usually the force triangle isn't that easy.
-We will cover a general method for solving any triangle based on the Law of Cosines and the Law of Sines.
+Here's a general method for solving any triangle based on the Law of Cosines and the Law of Sines.

-Here is an arbitrary triangle with its sides and angles labeled,
+Given an arbitrary triangle with its sides and angles labeled,

 ![Arbitrary triangle]({{ site.baseurl }}{% link i/law_of_cosines_sines.svg %}){: .centered :}